superFelix5000/visualizeData_nx/README.md

 ## What's in it
 - Angular frontend for financial data visualization, moved over from [here](https://github.com/superFelix5000/visualizeData)
-- Deno backend for the financial data, moved over from [here](https://github.com/superFelix5000/bankDataServer)
-- more to come...

 ## Sandbox
 This is a bit of a Frankenstein's monster for testing out various frameworks and tools (or getting better at them), such as